|

 Our kids need to have us be their friends.
 However, we need to –always – be their parent first.
 Parenting trumps friendship.
 Every.
 Single.
 Time.

 Trench-parenting releases kids to make their own choices, even if those choices would not be mine.
-Trench-parenting does not smother and stifle.
+It does not smother and stifle.
 Trench-parenting seeks the best for the child.
 Trench-parenting continues to release its offspring, allowing choices and consequences to be learned.
-Trench-parenting allows the consequences of choices made to be experienced rather than bailing a child out of trouble.
+This allows the consequences of choices made experienced by the child rather than being bailed out of trouble.

 Trench-parenting doesn’t cling to and hold on to children.
 Rather, it begins releasing when a baby is born.
 Trench-parenting parents, rather than befriends, the child.

 It wasn’t easy when my child wanted to live somewhere other than at our home, but I had to let her go.
-We weren’t changing our reasonable rules so she would decide to stay.
+We weren’t changing our reasonable rules to make her want to stay.
 We couldn’t negate the rules for her and enforce them with our other children.
-To negate the rules for all of the kids would have made them our superiors and we (their parents) would have become their servants.
+To negate the rules for all of the kids would have made them our superiors and we (their parents) become their servants.
 Trench-parenting doesn’t do that.

 Similar Posts